EVerest/everest-demo/README.md

 ### STEP 2: Interact with the demo
 - Open the `nodered` flows to understand the module flows
     - On your laptop, go to http://127.0.0.1:1880
-    - On PWD, click on the "open port" button and type in 1880
-      - allow brower popups if requested, or try opening twice

 - Open the demo UI
     - On your laptop, append `/ui` to the URL above
-    - On PWD, replace the end of the URL, starting with the hash (e.g. `#flow/9aafbf849d4d6e12)` with `/ui`

 | Nodered flows | Demo UI | Including simulated error |
  |-------|--------|------|